Fort Lauderdale Car Accident Lawyers

 What Is Contingency Fee?

-One of the most common reasons why people don’t seek an attorney to guide them through the legal process of recovering damages is because they’re afraid they can’t afford to pay for an attorney.
+One of the most common reasons why people don’t seek an attorney to guide them through the legal process of recovering damages is because they’re afraid they can’t afford to pay for a lawyer.
 A contingent fee ensures that everyone who needs the help of an attorney can receive that assistance, regardless of their financial status.
-What a contingent fee basis means is that you will not be billed for the lawyer’s services until there is a successful outcome to the case, such as a settlement or court award.
+What a contingent fee basis means is that you will not be billed for the lawyer’s services until there is a successful outcome to the motor vehicle accident case, such as a settlement or court award.

 Common Causes of Fort Lauderdale Car Accidents